 Your disability compensation is 66 2/3 percent of your average monthly wage at the time of the injury, subject to a maximum limit set by the state.

 Your TTD and sick leave benefits may be coordinated.
 When you are eligible at the same time for TTD and for any accrued sick leave benefit, you have the option to (1) continue to receive your normal school district salary in lieu of your disability compensation by using part of your accrued sick leave as income continuation supplement or (2) elect to receive only TTD benefits.
-If you choose option #2, you will not receive your normal paycheck and you must contact the Human Resources Division for a leave of absence.
+If you choose option #2, you will not receive your normal paycheck and you must contact the Human Resources Division to apply for a leave of absence.
+To ensure your leave is used correctly, make sure to complete a leave option choice form.

 If you are eligible for FML, all qualifying absences which may be related to your on-the-job injury or occupational disease will count concurrently toward the 12 week maximum provided for by the FML Act of 1993.